-- On 2nd November, 2018, Wai Kee Finance Limited, a wholly owned subsidiary of the Company, as borrower, the Company as guarantor and a bank as lender entered into a facility agreement in respect of HK\$760 million term loan facility (the "Facility") with final maturity date falling on 42 months from the first utilisation date of the Facility.
+- On 2nd November, 2018, Wai Kee Finance Limited, a wholly owned subsidiary of the Company, as borrower, (1) the Company as guarantor and a bank as lender entered into a facility agreement in respect of HK\$760 million term loan facility (the "Facility") with final maturity date falling on 42 months from the first utilisation date of the Facility.
 Throughout the life of the Facility, (i) Mr. Zen Wei Pao, William and Mr. Zen Wei Peu, Derek should be executive directors of the Company; and (ii) Mr. Zen Wei Pao, William and Mr. Zen Wei Peu, Derek collectively own (directly or indirectly) at least 40% of beneficial shareholding interest in the issued share capital of the Company. - On 18th March, 2021, Trend Pacific Limited, a wholly owned subsidiary of the Company, as borrower, the (2)Company as guarantor and five independent third party licensed banks in Hong Kong, one of which also acts as agent for the lending syndicate, entered into a facility agreement in respect of HK\$1,150 million term loan facility (the "2021 Facility") with final maturity date falling on 48 months from the first utilisation date of the 2021 Facility.
-Throughout the life of the 2021 Facility, (i) Mr. William Zen Wei Pao and Mr. Derek Zen Wei Peu and such others person(s) nominated by either or both of them should collectively represent a majority of the executive directors of the Company; (ii) Mr. William Zen Wei Pao and Mr. Derek Zen Wei Peu collectively own (directly or indirectly) at least 40% of the beneficial shareholding interest in the issued share capital of the Company; and (iii) Mr. William Zen Wei Pao and Mr. Derek Zen Wei Peu collectively maintain to be the largest beneficial shareholder of the Company.
+Throughout the life of the 2021 Facility, (i) Mr. Zen Wei Pao, William and Mr. Zen Wei Peu, Derek and such other person(s) nominated by either or both of them should collectively represent a majority of the executive directors of the Company; (ii) Mr. Zen Wei Pao, William and Mr. Zen Wei Peu, Derek collectively own (directly or indirectly) at least 40% of the beneficial shareholding interest in the issued share capital of the Company; and (iii) Mr. Zen Wei Pao, William and Mr. Zen Wei Peu, Derek collectively maintain to be the largest beneficial shareholder of the Company.

-Save as disclosed above, as at 31st December, 2020 and up to the date of this report, the Company did not have other disclosure obligations under Rules 13.18 and 13.21 of the Listing Rules.
+Save as disclosed above, as at 31st December, 2021, the Company did not have other disclosure obligations under Rules 13.18 and 13.21 of the Listing Rules.